-John Hudson Secretary

-Peter Jones David Garnett Geoffrey Baillie Chris Wildman
+Dr Michael Boden Ian Whitehead John Hudson Julie Ward Peter Jones David Garnett Geoffrey Baillie Chris Wildman Chairman

+Deputy Chairman

+Secretary

+Director of Operations

 There has been a continuing programme of works at Hewlett Court with which the Advisory Committee have been engaged with.
 The Committee offers a wide range of skills and knowledge which is invaluable in supporting Julie and the Management Team with the day to day running of Hewlett Court.